Jet-Set-Radio-API/JetSetRadio-API/README.md

  *NOTE: I do NOT own JetSetRadio, JetSetRadioFuture, or any entity falling under the JetSetRadio franchise.
 I do not own the name Jet-Set-Radio-API.
 I do not own any of the content provided by this API.

+## How To Run
+See these [instructions](/src/docs/DEV_SETUP.md) on how to set up a development environment.
+The only dependency this project has is a mongo database.

 ## Endpoints and DOCS
  - View all endpoints on the [Endpoints Page]() (Coming Soon)
  - For developer documentation, see the [Swagger Docs](https://jetsetradio-api.onrender.com/docs)